The girl behind the blog

 My family’s frequent travels sparked my love for writing when I was very young; my first fictional stories were inspired by childhood road trips.
 Since the days of printer paper and Crayola markers, my writing utensil(s) of choice have changed — but my affinity for storytelling has only flourished.

-Now, I’m a junior journalism student at the University of Florida and a writer and editor with dreams of working in the magazine industry.
+Now, I’m a senior journalism student at the University of Florida and a writer and editor with dreams of working in the magazine industry.
 Whether it’s writing an article about a quirky beauty trend (i.e. fidget spinner lip gloss), investigating how tax reform could impact the academic community or interviewing inspiring female entrepreneurs (like these 15-year-old twins who developed their own app), I’m passionate about the editorial process and soak up each opportunity to tell a great story.

 Outside of the classroom, I’m the Editor-in-Chief of Her Campus UFL, where I manage a team of about 30 writers and editors, lead weekly meetings and workshops and have a blast helping my team brainstorm, grow, plan campus events and create editorial and social media content.
 I also write a weekly opinion column for The Alligator, UF’s student newspaper.
 My writing has also been featured on WUFT News, Her Campus, Thought Catalog and more.